 The unit can be damaged by lack of lubricant.
 To ensure that the compressor is adequately lubricated the oil, which has been displaced during transport, must be allowed to flow back into it.
 The unit must therefore be allowed to stand for at least 30 min. before being connected to the mains and taken into operation.
+The unit / system must be protected with a MCB Type D or K.

-The unit / system must be protected with a MCB Type D or K. Upon connection the internal fan will start working.
+Upon connection the internal and external fans will start working.
+The external fan turns off after 3 minutes, but the internal fan stays on.
 If the temperature inside the enclosure is higher than the set value of the controller both the compressor and external air fan start working.
 The cooling cycle will either stop once the air inside the enclosure reaches the set temperature minus hysteresis or once the minimum On-time is reached.
-The setpoint for the internal enclosure temperature is pre-set at 35°C.
+The setpoint for the internal enclosure temperature is pre-set at 95°F.